HojouFotytu/Misc-PT-Tools/Bag Swapper.md

+Opportunity costs are killing you.
 Better than dilution, or holding and waiting.

-Opportunity costs are killing you.

 Find a coin in an up-trend, or a coin that looks like it is ready to make a move.

 Sell your bag, and transfer those funds to the new coin, to recover your losses.

-You can use this tool to calculate the new sell price to hotconfig, for the new coin, or even multiple coins.
+You can use this tool to calculate the new sell price to hotconfig, for the new coin or even multiple coins.

 Yellow fields should be filled with the appropriate values.